java-crypto/cross_platform_crypto/docs/libsodium_cryptobox_encryption_string.md

 Answered from a technical side it is **yes**.
 When using private-public cryptography you should always keep in mind a possible "man in the middle" attack that you should be aware of.
 When receiving a public key from a 3rd party you definitely have to know that the key is from the person (think of an email from a friend "*hey let's start a secure encrypted communication - here is my public key, please send me yours*").
 It could be good idea to check that the key (or maybe the sha-256 hash of the key) is from your friend [done via telephone or personal contact].

+### Is there any anonymized solution available?

+There is a way of just using recipient's public key for encryption and using the recipient's private key for decryption and it is called **sealed crypto box encryption** - here you find an example for [Libsodium sealed crypto box authenticated hybrid string encryption](libsodium_sealedcryptobox_encryption_string.md).

 I do not provide a "decryption only" version as all functions are available in the full version.

 ## :warning: Security warning :warning: